sniperwolf/djangobook-it/chapter05.rst

 Installare un Modello
 =====================

-We've written the code; now let's create the tables in our database.
-In order to do that, the first step is to *activate* these models in our Django project.
-We do that by adding the ``books`` app to the list of "installed apps" in the settings file.

 Abbiamo scritto il codice, ora creiamo le tabelle nel database.
 Per fare questo, il primo passo è quello di *attivare* questi modelli nel nostro progetto Django.